Course Syllabus

 Due:

-- “Burden of Depressive Disorders by Country, Sex, Age, and Year” (Ferrari et al)
+- “Burden of Depressive Disorders by Country, Sex, Age, and Year” Links to an external site.
+(Ferrari et al)

 Recommended:

 - “How bad are things?”
+Links to an external site.
 (S. Alexander) <trigger warning: depressing and offers no solutions>

 Technological trajectories (Feb 23)